 Socks first, then base layer pants or if you’re one who doesn’t love multiple pieces or the gap opportunity brought on by a separate top and bottom combo, Corbeaux

 makes great one pieces to solve this issue.

 Things to consider when buying ski socks

 Buying the right ski socks really comes down to your personal preference of thin vs. thick socks.
 Many people mistakenly purchase thick socks thinking they typically have cold feet due to lack of warmth when in fact their cold toes are a result from overheated piggies and lack of moisture wicking fabrics.
 Enter Merino Wool.
 Merino will not only wick away moisture but does not hold onto the sweat which can create the rich stinky smells we all hope to avoid.
 The majority of ski socks today feature a blend of wool and a synthetic material like polyester which improves elasticity and heat retention.

 How to select the right baselayer for your activity

 Moisture wicking baselayers are an absolute must for winter activities.
 As the first layer against your skin, a snug fit is recommended to achieve full warmth and moisture wicking potential.
 A top and bottom or onesie made of synthetic material like polyester or natural Merino Wool will deliver on both fronts.

 Even though it’s cold out, remember to layer responsibly i.e. don’t over do it and end up sweating so much that you actually freeze!
 It’s possible to have too many layers but having the right layers will prevent any mid-day chills when your body is starting to warm up.

 When selecting an outer layer we recommend checking the technical specs and, based on your local season patterns, choosing the appropriate level of water resistance and warmth to your climate.
-Coastal towns will have wetter, colder winters than inland, Rock Mountain towns and should select outer wear with a Durable Water Repellent (DWR) finish.
+Coastal towns will have wetter, colder winters than inland, whereas Rock Mountain towns should select outer wear with a Durable Water Repellent (DWR) finish.